-Finding healthy ways to feed your family can often be challenging but with a little creativity, it’s very possible to get healthy, budget-friendly food choices so both your family and your wallet reap the benefits.
-Try these tips to cut your food budget.
+Finding healthy ways to feed the family can often be challenging but with a little creativity, it’s very possible to get healthy, budget-friendly food choices so both your family and your wallet reap the benefits.
+Try these tips to feed your family well while cutting your food budget.

 1. Make it easier to eat at home than eat out.

 Keep your pantry stocked by buying in bulk at cheaper supermarkets such as Aldi, Market Basket or Costco.
 This way you will not be faced with an empty pantry and be tempted to buy take out.